 Successful concrete slab installation rests on two key pieces of knowledge regarding moisture: an understanding of concrete moisture content (MC), and the limitations of a concrete moisture meter.
 Builders and consumers must know that concrete floor moisture test methods produce MC readings for different purposes.
-The bottom line is that a concrete moisture meter does not indicate overall concrete slab readiness.
+The bottom line is that a moisture meter for concrete does not indicate overall concrete slab readiness.

 Concrete Moisture Meter

 A concrete moisture meter measures the concentration of moisture at the slab surface.
 This form of concrete floor moisture test is valuable in assisting contractors in identifying suspect areas that might require further testing, deeper in the slab, but that testing must be conducted with in situ probes.

 Concrete slabs all have a moisture gradient: MC is higher at lower depth than it is at the uncovered slab surface.
 Indeed, moisture content at slab surface largely reflects the relative humidity in the slab’s environment (a room or building).
 So, installers may best use a concrete moisture meter as a qualitative assessment; that is, an indication of where to best place RH sensors which produce quantitative moisture content results.